growi-dev/blog_content/_drafts/The-Slow-Learner.md

 - architecture
 - programming
 ---
-# The Slow Learner <span s>or discovering why shit is complicated
+# The Slow Learner <span style="">or discovering why shit is complicated
 </span>
 #### or discovering why shit is complicated